Gathering Diagnostics from Software Event Broker Containers

 By default, the gather-diagnostics-host utility places the /tmp directory inside the new container and removes it when the container is removed.
 Solace recommends mounting the /tmp directory to a persistent location on a shared disk as demonstrated in the example above.

-Using Gather-Diagnostics-Host Utility on Docker for Mac
+Using Gather-Diagnostics-Host Utility on Docker for macOS

 For convenience, the gather-diagnostics-host support utility is bundled in the software event broker container image.
-To use this utility in Docker for Mac, create a new sidecar container with privileged settings based on the container image with a different ENTRYPOINT command (gather-diagnostics-host).
+To use this utility in Docker for macOS, create a new sidecar container with privileged settings based on the container image with a different ENTRYPOINT command (gather-diagnostics-host).

 For example: